mayiming1988/aristotle-metadata-registry/python/aristotle-metadata-registry/aristotle_mdr/contrib/view_history/README.rst

 =============================================
-Aristotle Metadata Registry - self publishing
+Aristotle Metadata Registry - cls publishing
 =============================================

-Enabling this in ``INSTALLED_APPS`` allows users to self-publish content without having to register it.
+Enabling this in ``INSTALLED_APPS`` allows users to cls-publish content without having to register it.

 Research suggests that the ISO/IEC 11179 specification has no rulings on the